- 10 Aug 2022

 deploy:local task using the terminal, open a new terminal (ctrl + shift + ) and run the command yarn

-To be able to deploy your smart contract set you need to have a private key to sign the transaction, and you need to fund this key with MATIC to cover the cost for the transaction.
+To be able to deploy your smart contract set on the blockchain you need to have a private key enabled on your node to sign the transaction, and you need to fund this key with MATIC to cover the cost for the transaction.
 You can create a private key and fund it in the Private keys section of your application.
 More about private keys.

 Every instance of the IDE contains a set of pre-built smart contract templates.
 These templates are easily customizable to match your specific use case.
 Discover the smart contract set templates for Polygon.